TraceMachina/nativelink/docs/README.md

 When deploying to Cloudflare, make sure to set the `PNPM_VERSION` to `8.15.5` to stay in sync with the flake.
 Also, use `pnpm exec playwright install && pnpm build` on the Cloudflare worker.
-This sets up headless Chromium which is used to generate mermaid diagrams during the build.
+This sets up headless Chromium which to generate mermaid diagrams during the build.
 You don't need to set playwright up locally as it's already configured in the flake.

 ## 🐛 Known issues

-- We use Bun as internal TypeScript processor, but can't use it as bundler yet.
+- The build process uses Bun as internal TypeScript processor, but can't use it as bundler yet.
-- `"@playform/compress": "=0.0.12"` because `0.0.13` doesn't properly compress
+- `"@playform/compress": "=0.0.12"` because `0.0.13` doesn't compress CSS.
-  CSS.